mannansiddiqui/Host-multiple-websites-on-an-EC2-instance-running-an-Nginx-server-and-configure-SSL-for-each-website/README.md

-# Deploy multiple websites on an Nginx server that runs on the EC2 instance and apply SSL.
+# Host multiple websites on an EC2 instance running an Nginx server and configure SSL for each website

 #### Description:

-- Create an EC2 server.
+- Create an EC2 instance.
-- Install Nginx in it.
+- Install Nginx on the instance.
-- Host multiple websites with multiple pages like about.html, contact.html, etc and deploy it on that Nginx server.
+- Host multiple websites with various pages (e.g., about.html, contact.html) on the Nginx server.
-- Create an elastic IP and attach it to the ec2 instance.
+- Create an elastic IP and associate it with the EC2 instance.
-- Configure domain and apply SSL.
+- Configure the domain and apply SSL.
-- Configure automation script for SSL renewal.
+- Set up an automation script for SSL certificate renewal.
 - Migrate Freenom DNS to Route53.

-#### Step-1: Create an EC2 server
+#### Step-1: Create an EC2 instance.

 Firstly, log in to the AWS management console.